Humor-Research/KoWit-24/README.md

 ### Description

+Dataset contains manual annotated 2,700 headlines, of which 1,340 contained wordplay, so the dataset is almost perfectly balanced.
+For all headlines identified as containing wordplay, annotations were generated, including the original substring, a reference string, and a link to Wikipedia or Wiktionary.
+Distribution of headlines by wordplay type can be seen in Table 1.
+The most frequent wordplay mechanism in our dataset appeared to be the modification of existing well-known phrases – collocations, idiomatic expressions, or named entities.

 |                 | Wordplay type       | #   | AAL  | Links |
 |-----------------|---------------------|-----|------|-------|
 | Puns            | Polysemy            | 190 | 1.51 |       |